mixophrygian/ct-blog/tasks.md

 #Project Roadmap

 6/4 next next:
+  -create "About" section explanation of project for project and Guiomar -Add "Cognitive Distortions" section to sidebar -host this somewhere private for sharing
+  -google analytics?
-  -make list of todos before creating portfolio to share -create "About" section explanation of project for project and Guiomar -Add "Cognitive Distortions" section to sidebar -Draft email requesting permission to reprint sections of Feeling Good for the app
+  -make list of todos before creating portfolio to share -Draft email requesting permission to reprint sections of Feeling Good for the app

 6/4 next: